-For both Calibration Point 1 and Calibration Point 2, the derived noise levels appear to be in close correlation with the predicted noise levels with the derived levels closely matching the upper range of the predicted noise levels.
+For both Calibration Point 1 and Calibration Point 2, the derived noise levels appear to be in close correlation with the predicted noise levels with the derived levels closely matching the range of the predicted noise levels in the order of +/- 2dB.
 Given the accurate correlation of derived and predicted noise levels we consider our predictions to be representative of the site operations.